Built to Last Improvements Built to Last

 City of Pasadena permitting

-Pasadena has its own building department separate from LA County.
-Permit requirements, fees, and processing times differ from neighboring Altadena and other cities.
-Ryan submits complete permit packages to avoid delays and schedules inspections to stay on track.
+The City of Pasadena has its own building department, separate from LA County, with different requirements, fees, and timelines than neighboring Altadena.
+Ryan submits complete packages and schedules inspections to stay on track.

 Services most requested in Pasadena